 Another aspect of the experience we noted was both the quantity and quality of live actors.
 Even the little kids in costume were confident, effective and obviously very well trained.

 The Venue Experience

 The Mission Nightmare Haunted House isn’t a high budget Halloween venue with fancy and expensive gadgets.
-Everything you see has been put together by volunteers, and the creativity and originality of ideas is impressive.
+Everything you see has been put together by volunteers, and the creativity and originality of ideas are impressive.

-In the year that we went, inside the house there was a door in the wall that slid to another location, a giant on stilts, a prisoner getting electrocuted and a room with no doors that open.
+In the year that we went, inside the house there was a door in the wall that slid to another location, a giant on stilts, a prisoner getting electrocuted and a room with no doors that opened.
 There were people in virtually every room and peeking through cracks in the walls.

 Despite it being a community hall, the haunted house felt like a real home in some parts, with steps you go up, hallways and a bedroom.
 There was also an area where you went outside to find derelict cars and crazy characters with chainsaws, plus an indoor cemetery and a room with a witch.